pikulbrita/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make time to attend conferences, read industry blogs, and participate in online forums.
 Additionally, consider attending workshops or taking online courses to learn new programming skills.
 By investing in your professional development, you' ll be better equipped to tackle new challenges and contribute to the success of your projects.

+# 2023-12-16
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's often better to write clear, simple code first and optimize only when necessary.